Table Of Contents

 According to SCLG, when it comes to your vacation time, you can cash it out while you’re still employed or decide to leave your job [1].

-However, if a collective bargaining agreement covers you, the terms of the agreement dictate how unused PTO is paid out.
+If you are covered by a collective bargaining agreement, the terms of the agreement will determine how your unused PTO is paid out.

-Alternatively, you and your employer may have arrangements to cash out accrued vacation time while you’re still employed, typically outlined in your employment contract or company policies.
+In some cases, you and your employer may agree to a cash-out of accrued vacation time while you’re still employed.

 Regardless, you are entitled to payment for your accrued vacation time.
 They are a form of wage that you have earned.
 Employers are forbidden from taking vacation time back.
 They also cannot take away vacation time as a punishment for other workplace misconduct.
 Vacation time in California also does not “expire.”
 This means that “use it or lose it” vacation policies are forbidden in the state.